felipead/crypto-vwap-feed/README.md

 ## Limitations and future improvements

+#### Use a _Sorted Set Time Series_ from Redis

 We're currently storing these data points _in memory_.
 That means, if the application crashes all data points will be lost and it will take a while to accumulate this data again.

 As an improvement, we can store this data in a Redis queue.
 More specifically, we can use Redis to create a [time series that is sorted by lexicographic order](https://redislabs.com/redis-best-practices/time-series/lexicographic-sorted-set-time-series/).
 This will allow us to efficiently iterate over the time series sorted by the [_sequence numbers_](https://docs.pro.coinbase.com/#sequence-numbers) provided by Coinbase.

+#### Cache the VWAP sum or compute it partially

+We're also computing the VWAP sum again every time.
+That's very wasteful, since we iterate over the 200 points in the time series whenever a new message is received from the Coinbase WebSocket.
+It was done this way just as a quick proof-of-concept, but it should be optimized before going to production.

+We cannot simply iterate over the last calculation result, keeping the previous sum in memory while adding the current data point.
+Because the messages arrive out of order, we need to be a bit more creative.

+#### Fault tolerance

-We also need to have better error support and fault tolerance, in case Coinbase sends us ["error" messages](https://docs.pro.coinbase.com/#protocol-overview) or the WebSocket connection simply drops because of a [TCP timeout](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing).
+Lastly, we need to have better error support and fault tolerance, in case Coinbase sends us ["error" messages](https://docs.pro.coinbase.com/#protocol-overview) or the WebSocket connection simply drops because of a [TCP timeout](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing).

 ## Requirements